 FHE incurs substantially all the operating expenses for the Group's operations and earns a margin on expenses recharged to its principal operating subsidiary, FLL.
-FLL's operating expenses in the year were £44.2m, a £7.7m increase from prior year (2020: £36.5m) mainly due to increase in Field Force bonus as a result of higher sales and net flows.
+FLL's operating expenses in the year were \pounds 46.7m and increase from the prior year (2022: \pounds 44.2m), primarily driven by inflation and investment in operational capabilities.